AlyAssem/dev-circle/README.md

 # Dev-Circle Web Application
-> A web application for developers to share posts, comment and like others' posts and have a knowledge sharing community, Built with React-Hooks, Typescript, Redux-toolkit, Tailwindcss, nodejs(A simple backend with  json files as mock data to handle frontend services).
+> PERN stack Social networking web application for developers to share posts, comment and like others' posts and have a knowledge sharing community, Built with React-Hooks, Typescript, Redux-toolkit, Tailwindcss, Nodejs, Expressjs,Postgres, TypeOrm, Socket.io (for real time notification).

 ## Features: It's still under development but the current implemented features are the following.

 - Real time notification system with socket.io.
-- Register && login.
+- Responsive web design.
+- Authentication and authorization.(using JWT)
-- CRUD operations for posts.
+- CRUD operations for (posts & comments).
+- post likes and notifications when a post is liked.
 - form validation using formik.
 - unit tests for user registeration